The biggest British Airways IT meltdown WTF: 200 systems in the critical path?

 Moreover, once he involved NASA's engineers in the calculation, this figure came in between one in 50 and one in 200.
 How could there be such a disconnect between the engineers' view of the failure rate of the system they designed, and the management's view of the system they commissioned?

-In the case of the shuttle, many engineers had raised the issue that ultimately lead to the failure, but their warnings fell on deaf ears.
+In the case of the shuttle, many engineers had raised the issue that ultimately led to the failure, but their warnings fell on deaf ears.
 Indeed, it was far from clear that even senior NASA management were actually capable of understanding the warnings their engineers were raising – often having neither an engineering or a scientific background.

 NASA were well aware of the exposure that a failed space shuttle, likely to be both explosive and public, would cause.
 Indeed, from a risk consequence perspective, the outcome was regarded as having similarly negative connotations to the assassination of a president.
 So how could they get it so wrong?
 There are almost no organisations – actually there are none – that like or encourage prophets of doom.